 The Federal Pell Grant is available to students who are enrolled in an eligible degree or certificate program (at least 16 credit hours in length).
-Beginning in 2012-2013, students may receive Pell Grants up to a maximum of 12 semesters, or the calculated equivalent.
+Students may receive Pell Grants up to a maximum of 12 semesters, or the calculated equivalent.

-Awards range up to $5,550 per year.
+Awards range up to $5,730 per year during 2014-2015.
 In order to receive a Federal Pell Grant students must be U.S. citizens or eligible non-citizens.
 Students must apply for the Federal Pell Grant every year.

 The FSEOG is available to students who are enrolled in an eligible degree or certificate program (at least 16 credit hours in length).